 - 500 g lamb steaks

-- 2-3 tbsp harissa paste (omit for low fodmap, check label for allergens)
+- 2-3 tablespoon harissa paste (omit for low fodmap, check label for allergens)

-- Heat 1 tbsp garlic oil in a large saucepan.
+- Heat 1 tablespoon garlic oil in a large saucepan.
 Add all the vegetables and cook for around 10 minutes, until browned and starting to soften, stirring frequently.